Applelo/unplugin-inject-preload/README.md

 [![NPM version](https://img.shields.io/npm/v/unplugin-inject-preload?color=a1b858&label=)](https://www.npmjs.com/package/unplugin-inject-preload)

-This plugin adds preload links.
+This plugin adds preload links by getting output assets from the build tools your using.

 Supporting:
 - Vite 3 and 4 (on build only)
 - Webpack 5 (with HTMLWebpackPlugin 5)
 <!-- - Rspack -->

+> This plugin combines [vite-plugin-inject-preload](https://github.com/Applelo/vite-plugin-inject-preload) and [html-webpack-inject-preload](https://github.com/principalstudio/html-webpack-inject-preload) into one package.

 ## Install